codelogicanalysis/atmine/src/Tagger/Readme.txt

-the classes Legend, Tag, and Tagtype are done with test that they are working. the class TagSet contains an error in the vector implementation
+the classes Legend, Tag, Tagtype, and TagtypeLegend are done with test that they are working. need some final refinement..